SeanPesce/Deus-Ex-Breach-Ghost-Networks/README.md

 This repository serves as an archive of all official [Deus Ex: Breach](https://store.steampowered.com/app/555450/) daily Ghost Networks since the day the feature was released ([2017-07-14](https://www.rockpapershotgun.com/deus-ex-breach-launches-random-daily-networks)).

 Note that the JSON data has been left in the original format provided by the real-world upstream server; it has not been beautified.
-This is because the JSON parser in the game is finicky and will usually fail to parse the data if the formatting is changed.
+This is because the JSON parser in the game is finicky and will sometimes fail to parse the data if the formatting is changed.
 To beautify JSON data, use a tool such as [CodeBeautify.org](https://codebeautify.org/jsonviewer)  or use Python from the command line:

 ```
 python -m json.tool 2017-02-14.json